AAslan94/pyenlight/README.md

 The `PhyNet` constructor performs the following operations:

-1. loads or creates an `EnLightConfig`;
+1. loads the simulation parameters;
 2. constructs the room using `RoomBuilder` and `Room`;
 3. parses sensor and master-node definitions;
-4. optionally parses ambient optical sources;
+4. parses ambient optical sources;
 5. creates sensor, master, and ambient-node managers;
 6. computes LoS, diffuse, RIS, RF, and ambient gains;
 7. computes receiver noise and bandwidths;